facebook/docusaurus/website/blog/2022-08-01-announcing-docusaurus-2.0/index.md

 ## Why 2.0 now?

-It is legitimate to **wonder why it took us 4 years to release Docusaurus 2.0**, considering the beta is already so successful and widely used by many companies in production.
+It is legitimate to **wonder why it took us 4 years to release Docusaurus 2.0**, considering the beta is already successful and **widely used in production**.

 The reason is to be able to **respect [Semantic Versioning](https://semver.org/)**, which means Docusaurus major version will be incremented whenever we release a **breaking change**.